laravel/docs/notifications.md

         use Notifiable;
     }

-This trait is utilized by the default `App\User` model and contains one method that may be used to send notifications: `notify`.
+This trait is utilized by the default `App\Models\User` model and contains one method that may be used to send notifications: `notify`.
 The `notify` method expects to receive a notification instance:

     use App\Notifications\InvoicePaid;